esling/esling.github.io/_pages/atiam-ml-2-neural-networks.md

 <div markdown = "1">

-In this tutorial, we will cover a more advanced classification algorithm through the use of neural networks.
-The tutorial starts by performing a simple single neuron discrimination of two random distributions.
-Then, we will study the typical XOR problem by using a more advanced 2-layer perceptron.
-Finally, we generalize the use of neural networks in order to perform classification on our set of audio files.
+In this tutorial, we will cover a more advanced classification algorithm through the use of *neural networks*.
+The tutorial starts by performing a simple **single neuron** discrimination of two random distributions.
+Then, we will study the typical **XOR problem** by using a more advanced 2-layer **perceptron**.
+Finally, we generalize the use of neural networks in order to perform classification on a given set of audio files.

 To simplify your work, we provide the following set of functions that you should find in the `02_Neural_Networks` folder